24 August 2026 · Response

 Responding to an Audit Notice

 When an FTA audit notice arrives, act calmly and fast.
-Read the scope and period carefully, appoint one point of contact, and gather exactly what is requested — no more, no less.
-Answer questions precisely, in writing where possible, and meet every deadline.
-Do not volunteer speculation.
-If the audit results in an assessment you disagree with, you can request reconsideration within the statutory window and escalate through the objection and appeal channels.
+Read the scope and period carefully, appoint one informed point of contact so answers stay consistent, and gather exactly what is requested, no more, no less.
+Answer questions precisely, in writing where possible through EmaraTax, and meet every deadline, since silence is generally read as an absence of evidence.
+Do not volunteer speculation or send whole folders when a specific document was asked for, and never let two staff members give two different versions of the same transaction.
+If the audit results in an assessment you disagree with, you can request reconsideration within the statutory window, generally 40 business days, and escalate through the Tax Disputes Resolution Committee and, if necessary, the courts.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting